channel incentive programs

 • People prefer non-cash rewards more than cash rewards.
 62% of them said they liked tangible rewards more than cash.

-• The study showed that experiences like traveling and events are better preferred.
+• The study showed that experiences like traveling and events are preferred.

 The study identified four categories for presenting rewards: Big Show (large events), Little Show (workgroups), Peer-to-Peer, and Private Note, along with how people perceive each category